 Mardi Gras Printable Activity Pack:

 We worked with our partners at Northshore Parent in putting together this awesome FREE printable packet of activities.
 There is a Mardi Gras crossword puzzle, a Mardi Gras word search, coloring and activity pages!
 It’s full of FUN!
 Print it out, bring a clip board and colored pencils and HAVE FUN!
 Click the image below to download the pack!
+For the the smaller parade goers, check out our Mardi Gras Preschool Printable.

 PIN THIS POST